zhiyongchenGREAT/FedSPK/README.md

 # FedSPK: Speaker Recognition with Federated Learning

-This repository contains the implementation of **Learning Domain-Heterogeneous Speaker Recognition Systems with Personalized Continual Federated Learning**.
+This repository contains the implementation of our paper **Learning Domain-Heterogeneous Speaker Recognition Systems with Personalized Continual Federated Learning**.
 The project aims to develop a speaker recognition system that leverages federated learning to handle domain heterogeneity and provides personalized continual learning for robust and adaptive performance.

 ## Table of Contents
 - [Overview](#overview)